 What Is Interdependence?

 Mutual dependence is better known as interdependence.
-Interdependence refers to two people who are mutually dependent on each other.
+Interdependence refers to two people who are not emotionally dependent on each other.
 It is a balanced relationship that gives equal importance to both partners.
 There is stability and cooperation.
-Each person is independent as well as thinks of the other’s needs and desires.
+Each person is independent as well as thinks of the other’s needs and desires and easily puts themselves in their partner’s shoes to see situations from their perspective.

-An interdependent relationship feels secure with mutually agreed-upon rules and space for each other.
+An interdependent relationship feels secure when two people find each other with complementary communication skills we learn from our parents and guardians and have learned to positively develop.
+This relationship allows for a mutually agreed space to support and encourage each other to follow our own personal dreams and goals.
 But, it is not as simple as it seems.
 It usually is a connection between two strong individuals and takes some amount of compromise and work to reach an equilibrium.

 Let’s understand why interdependence is healthy in a relationship.